m4ttsch/omscs-notes-notes/information-security/wireless-and-mobile-security.md

 ## Data Execution Prevention
 Another runtime security feature that iOS provides is data execution prevention. **Data execution prevention** is an implementation of the policy the makes writeable and executable pages mutually exclusive.

-Specifically, iOS marks pages that are writable in runtime, such as pages that contain the stack, as non-executable, using the ARM processor’s [execute never](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0360f/CACHFICI.html) feature.
+Specifically, iOS marks pages that are writable in runtime, such as pages that contain the stack, as non-executable, using the ARM processor's [execute never](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.ddi0360f/CACHFICI.html) feature.
 Reciprocally, iOS marks executable memory pages, such as pages that hold code instructions, as non-writeable.

 This mutual exclusivity helps prevent code-injection attacks.
 To inject code, an attacker must write instructions into a memory page and then subsequently execute those instructions.
 Since a page cannot be both writeable and executable, an attacker can never execute injected code.